jfrog/jfrog-cli-plugins/build-deps-info/README.md

 # build-deps-info

 ## About this plugin
 The build-deps-info plugin prints the dependencies' details of a specific build, which has been previously published to Artifactory.
-For each dependency of the build, it show the following information:
+For each dependency of the build, it shows the following information:

-  1. The build name and build number, of the original build which created this dependency.
+  1. Build name and build number.
-  2. The Git URL for the sources which created this dependency.
+  2. Git URL for the sources.

 Note: If a specific dependency hasn't been published to Artifactory as an artifact of another build, the above details will not be available.